OlegIlyenko/hacking-scala-blog/posts/Introduction-to-Type-Dynamic.md

 	    }
 	}

-And it's usage (as you can see, argument name would be empty string if you don't use named argument):
+And its usage (as you can see, argument name would be empty string if you don't use named argument):

 	scala&gt;  test.createUser("abc", name = "John", age = 20)
 	You called 'createUser' method with following argiuments: =abc, name=John, age=20